 110 Volen Center

-Your grade for this class is based on problem sets, a final exam, and class participation.
+Your grade for this class is based on problem sets, quizzes, and class participation.
 The breakdown is as follows:

 - Problem Sets (6-7) – 65%